Competitive Edge Month at the Business Success Center

 |Mo||31||File Form 2290 and pay the tax for vehicles first used in February.|

 |Mo||31||File Form 730 and pay the tax on wagers accepted during February.|

 |Mo||31||Electronically file Forms W-2, W-2G, 1098, 1099, and 8027.|

 Crowdfunding proposed changes provokes a reaction from the SBA’s office of Advocacy.
 Read more in our Politics section of the website.

 Business & Entrepreneurs History

 (from Where Did She Get All those Dates Anyway by Michelle Carlson and About.com Inventors)

-Check out this month’s business anniversaries at Client News
+Check out this month’s business anniversaries and special offers at Client News

 Business URLs Worth Bookmarking

 Thomas.gov — Federal Legislation